micegroupsrl/voila3sample/.openhands/microagents/axe_compliance.md

 # Axe Accessibility Compliance Microagent

 ## Purpose
 This agent autonomously ensures codebase compliance with the [axe-core 4.7 accessibility rules](https://dequeuniversity.com/rules/axe/4.7).
 It fetches the latest rules, analyzes the repository for violations, and independently applies fixes.
+It makes a very deep search of all accessibility rules.

 ## Capabilities
 - Fetches and parses all accessibility rules from the axe-core 4.7 documentation